Orders are available for pick-up at Restaurant Nicholas at 160 Route 35 South Red Bank, NJ 07701 during the following times:

 Monday: 9:30-3:30; Tuesday – Friday: 9:15am – 9:00pm; Saturday: 11:00am – 9:00pm; Sunday: Closed

 This picturesque estate lies in the commune of San Casciano, just outside of Florence.
-The pristine vineyards contain Sangiovese, ranging in age from 5 to 35 years, Cabernet Sauvignon and Merlot vines, averaging 20 years in age.
+The pristine vineyards contain Sangiovese, Cabernet Sauvignon and Merlot vines, averaging 25 years in age.
 The 2018 Chianti is the result of a wonderful vintage with conditions that allowed for silky smooth Chiantis.
 This one is packed with explosive red fruit, with just enough backbone to make it the perfect companion for just about any food dish.
 It’s a great wintertime wine.

 “Sometimes the impact of a winery is so positive that it enriches a whole area with its quality, consistency and continuity.
 This is true of Fattoria Zerbina.” – Gambero Rosso

 Made by Cristina Geminani, who Robert Parker’s Wine Advocate called, “one of the best in all of Italy”.
 With both brighter acids and darker fruit than Chianti Classico, the Ceregio is brilliant ruby color, with racy, black cherry fruit flavors, and probably the longest finish I’ve ever tasted at any where near this price point.